Terry Funk: World Wrestling Federation (1997–1998)

-The following week on Raw, Charlie and Jack would have a match against each other, with the match ending in a no contest after the Outlaws would attack both men, placing them both in a dumpster and then pushing it off the stage.
-At No Way Out of Texas: In Your House, Charlie and Jack would team with Stone Cold Steve Austin and Owen Hart, defeating the team of Triple H, Savio Vega and the Outlaws.
-At WrestleMania XIV, Charlie and Jack would defeat the Outlaws in a Dumpster match to win the WWF Tag Team Championship.
-The following night, on the March 30 episode of Raw, Charlie and Jack would lose the titles back to the Outlaws in a Steel Cage match.
+Chainsaw Charlie formed a tag team with his former ally and rival Cactus Jack.
+The duo began feuding with the New Age Outlaws, who defeated them by disqualification on the January 26, 1998 episode of Raw.
+The following week on Raw, Charlie and Jack had a match against each other, with the match ending in a no contest after the New Age Outlaws attacked both men, placing them both in a dumpster and then pushing it off the stage.
+At No Way Out of Texas: In Your House, Charlie and Jack teamed with Stone Cold Steve Austin and Owen Hart, defeating the team of Triple H, Savio Vega and the New Age Outlaws.
+At WrestleMania XIV, Charlie and Jack defeated the New Age Outlaws in a dumpster match to win the WWF Tag Team Championship.
+The following night, on the March 30 episode of Raw, Charlie and Jack lost the titles back to the New Age Outlaws in a cage match.

-On the April 13 episode of Raw, Funk would begin wrestling as himself, and forming a tag team with 2 Cold Scorpio.
-The team would be short lived, with them defeating the likes of The Quebecers and The Midnight Express.
-On the May 4 episode of Raw, Funk would be defeated by Foley in a Falls Count Anywhere match.
-On the June 1 episode of Raw, Funk would be defeated by Mark Henry in a King of the Ring qualifying match.
-Funk then formed a short lived tag team with Justin Bradshaw, with them defeating Too Much on the July 25 episode of Shotgun Saturday Night.
-At Fully Loaded: In Your House, Funk and Bradshaw would be defeated by Faarooq and Scorpio, with Bradshaw attacking Funk after the match.
+On the April 13, 1998 episode of Raw, Funk began wrestling as himself and formed a tag team with 2 Cold Scorpio.
+The team was short lived but did defeat the likes of the Quebecers and the Midnight Express.
+On the May 4 episode of Raw, Funk was defeated by Foley in a no holds barred match.
+On the June 1 episode of Raw, Funk was defeated by Mark Henry in a King of the Ring qualifying match.
+During the King of the Ring pay-per-view, Funk interfered in the Mankind vs. The Undertaker Hell in a Cell match, receiving a chokeslam from The Undertaker.

+Funk then formed a short lived tag team with Justin Bradshaw, which defeated Too Much on the July 25 episode of WWF Shotgun Saturday Night.
+At Fully Loaded: In Your House, Funk and Bradshaw were defeated by Faarooq and 2 Cold Scorpio, with Bradshaw attacking Funk after the match.
+Funk left the WWF once again the following month.